microsoft/axe-windows/docs/AutomationReference.md

 #### IDPIAwareness

 UIA operates in physical screen coordinates, so DPI awareness _must_ be enabled while scanning.
 Methods on this interface will be called in pairs on each call to `IScanner.Scan` or `IScanner.ScanAll`.
+Each successful call to `Enable` will have a corresponding call to `Restore`.

 ##### `Enable`
 Enable DPI awareness for the scan.